uofs-simlab/Summa-Actors/README.md

 Once the following libraries have been installed SUMMA-Actors can be compiled in one of two ways.
 The first way is to modify the makefile directly and the second is to invoke the makefile by shellscript:

+### Method 1: Makefile
+The method is best used for a workstation build that does not have access to a Compute Canada environment where inlcudes and libraires will need to be explicitly specified.
  1. Makefile:
   Changes need to be made to the following variables in the Makefile:
     - F_MASTER = directory/above/build